 The input signal from the tachometer is typically a square wave or a pulses per revolution (PPR) signal.
 The output voltage from the frequency to voltage converter is proportional to the frequency of the input signal.

 Frequency to voltage converter circuits are also used in other types of meters, such as water meters and gas meters.
 In these applications, the input signal is typically a magneto-resistive sensor or a reed switch.
-The output voltage from the frequency to voltage converter is proportional to the frequency of the input signal. , ,
+The frequency to voltage converter produces an output voltage that is directly proportional to the frequency of the input signal. , ,

 What Frequency to Voltage Converters Can Receive as an Input Signal